solariachip/solariachip.github.io/_posts/2023-03-30-sensei of the desert.md

 <i>I have secured my place in this beautiful wasteland

-Unphased by the passing of time, I wait for answers under the shade of the sun<i>
+Unphased by the passing of time, I wait for answers under the shade of the sun

 Limited but limitless in my attempt